By Nancy Virden (c) 2016, updated 2025

-Framed degrees and rows of scholarly books cluttered his office, betraying a long history of study, school loans, difficult exams, sweat, and tears.
-Who can tell how many frets went into deciding on a college major and committing his life to a helping profession?
+Framed degrees and rows of scholarly books decorated his office, betraying a long history of study, school loans, difficult exams, sweat, and tears.
+Who can tell how much fretting went into deciding on a college major and committing his life to a helping profession?
 The investment paid off, and a doctoral certificate with honors loomed over the rest: Doctor of Psychology.
 Psy.D.

 My visit to his office followed a hospital admission due to a suicide attempt.
 It was challenging to understand why I was seeing him when every nerve in my body furiously commanded me to run.
 Hope was not within reach.